 Your acceptance email will be your indicator that you have been formally invited to participate in the program by Valpo (note that for some programs, such as exchanges, you must also receive formal acceptance from the host institution).
 This email will also contain important information on any next steps, items to be completed, important deadlines, and specific orientation information.
 Be sure to read it carefully and ask any questions you have.

 The first thing you will do once you receive your acceptance email is follow the instructions to confirm your participation in the program.
-This is done by logging back into your application and pushing the “Commit” button.
-Please note that this indicates you have committed to participate.
+This is done by logging back into Via and completing the necessary forms.
+Please note that completing the forms indicates you have committed to participate.
 It also indicates financial responsibility for the program, as the office may be paying for some program-related expenses on your behalf prior to the payments you make to your student account.
-Should you choose to withdraw from the program after hitting Commit, the office will make every effort to get refunds, but you will ultimately be responsible for any nonrecoverable costs.
+Should you choose to withdraw from the program after completing the forms, the office will make every effort to get refunds, but you will ultimately be responsible for any nonrecoverable costs.

 Additional Materials Collected Post-Acceptance

-Once you commit your participation, you will see more materials listed in your online application for you to complete.
+Once you commit your participation, you will see more forms listed in your online application for you to complete.
 Many of these will be listed and detailed in your acceptance email as well.
-These items, such as emergency contact information or an application requested by your host school or program provider, are often very important as we prepare students to go abroad, and it is important that students pay attention to deadlines so we can continue to support the group as a whole.
+These items, such as emergency contact information, an application requested by your host school or program provider, copy of your passport, and course planning worksheet, are often very important as we prepare students to go abroad, and it is important that students pay attention to deadlines.
 Not completing these items may jeopardize your participation in the program.
-If you have any questions or concerns, be sure to reach out to your program advisor.
+If you have any questions or concerns, be sure to reach out to you the Study Abroad Coordinator.